Stuart Adamson: Death

-On 26 November 2001, Adamson was reported missing by his wife Melanie.
-At the time the couple had been estranged for several weeks, and Melanie filed for divorce on the day he had disappeared.
-He had been due to face drunk-driving charges in March 2002, and had been ordered to attend Alcoholics Anonymous (AA).
+In 1999, Adamson briefly disappeared, causing the band to miss performances.
+In 2001, Adamson was again reported missing by his wife Melanie.
+He had left his son a note on November 7 saying, "back by noon Sunday."
+Adamson and his wife had been estranged for several weeks, and Melanie filed for divorce on the day he had disappeared.
+He had been due to face DUI charges in March 2002, and had been ordered to attend Alcoholics Anonymous (AA).
 He had previously experienced problems related to alcoholism, and had begun drinking again after having been sober for over a decade.
+His manager had hired a private investigator to search for Adamson and two fans also volunteered to help out.
+By early December, he had last been reported as having seen a football match between Iran and Ireland in Atlanta.

-On 16 December 2001 he was found dead in a room that he had booked into in the Best Western Plaza Hotel in Honolulu in Hawaii.
-According to a local police report he had died by hanging himself with an electrical cord from a pole in a wardrobe.
-A subsequent Coroner's Office report found that he had consumed a 'very strong' amount of alcohol around the time of his death.
+On 4 December 2001, Adamson checked into the Best Western Plaza Hotel in Honolulu, Hawaii.
+On 16 December 2001, Adamson was found dead in his hotel room.
+According to a local police report, he had died by hanging himself with an electrical cord from a pole in a wardrobe.
+A subsequent Coroner's Office report found that he had consumed a large amount of alcohol around the time of his death.
+A legal dispute over his estate ensued between Adamson’s ex-wife Sandra and Melanie after his death.

 His body was flown back to Scotland, where after a private funeral service at Dunfermline Crematorium in Fife, he was cremated.
-In the evening of 27 December 2001 a public memorial service was held to celebrate his life and career at Carnegie Hall, Dunfermline, attended by Richard Jobson and a crowd of several hundred mourners, including Adamson's family and friends, and former members of Big Country.
-Messages of condolence were publicly read out, including one from U2's The Edge, stating that Adamson with Big Country had written the songs that he wished U2 could write.
+On the evening of 27 December 2001, a public memorial service was held to celebrate his life and career at Carnegie Hall, Dunfermline, attended by Richard Jobson and a crowd of several hundred mourners, including Adamson's family and friends, and former members of Big Country.
+Messages of condolence were publicly read out, including one from U2's the Edge, stating that Adamson with Big Country had written the songs that he wished U2 could write.

 Memorials

-In April 2009, a mural of Stuart Adamson was unveiled at East End Park, the home of Dunfermline Athletic Football Club of whom Adamson was a fan: the mural was painted by art students from the local Queen Anne High and Dunfermline High Schools, and adorns the wall of the north stand.
+In April 2009, a mural of Adamson was unveiled at East End Park, the home of Dunfermline Athletic Football Club of whom Adamson was a fan: the mural was painted by art students from the local Queen Anne High and Dunfermline High Schools, and adorns the wall of the north stand.

-In September 2011 a commemorative bench to Stuart Adamson was unveiled at Pittencrieff Park in Dunfermline.
+In September 2011 a commemorative bench to Adamson was unveiled at Pittencrieff Park in Dunfermline.
 It was paid for by fans and is inscribed with some of his lyrics chosen by fans in an online poll.

-Stuart Adamson was the inspiration behind the song "3 Ways To See Despair" by Manic Street Preachers.
+Adamson was the inspiration behind the song "3 Ways To See Despair" by Manic Street Preachers.

 A housing development in Crossgates, opened in 2021, is named "Stuart Adamson Crescent".